iVis-at-Bilkent/cytoscape.js-view-utilities/README.md

 `instance.highlight(args)`

 Highlights eles based on the given arguments.
+The arguments can be sent in two different ways.

-The arguments have 2 components:
+One way is that the arguments have 2 components: eles and the highlighting option:

+`args = {eles: eles, option: "highlighted"};`

 args.eles contains the elements to be highlighted.